lightning/bolts/00-introduction.md

    * A gossip message sent between *peers* intended to aid the discovery of a *channel* or a *node*.

 * `chain_hash`:
-   * The genesis hash of a
+   * The uniquely identifying hash of the target blockchain (usually the genesis hash).
-     target blockchain.
      This allows *nodes* to create and reference *channels* on several blockchains.
 Nodes are to ignore any messages that reference a `chain_hash` that are unknown to them.
 Unlike `bitcoin-cli`, the hash is not reversed but is used directly.